-Controls for the refrigerator and freezer are in the refrigerator.
-When the refrigerator is plugged in for the first time.
+The Temperature Control is in the refrigerator and the Air Control is in the freezer section.
+When the refrigerator is plugged in for the first time...

-Set the TEMPERA-TURE CONTROL to 3.
-2. Set the AIR CON-TROL to B is firm.
+1. Set the TEMPERA-TURE CONTROL to 3.

+2. Set the AIR CON-TROL to 3.